@for Mac Developers

 A decent terminal comes in the form of iTerm; it has tabs and code completion.
 Linux comes in the form of Fink and, if you do not like command line, FinkCommander.
 This allows you to install ssh, gnupg, mmv and other goodies.

 Password keeping can be done with KeePassX.
 File synchronisation can be done with Unison. (ssh required).
 OpenVPN is best handled with Tunnelblick.
-File storage encryption via TrueCrypt.
+File storage encryption via TrueCrypt (or Veracrypt since 2016).
 ZIP archives are handled by Zipeg.

 For internet use, I recommend Firefox for www (with Vidalia for anonymizing), Thunderbird (including EnigMail for PGP; gnupg required) for mail, Cyberduck for (S)FTP/SCP.
 For chatting, Skype and Colloquy (IRC) do the job.

 Web editing can be done with Seamonkey or Kompozer.
 For checking pages, I use firebug in Firefox.

 The best video viewer is VLC (more codecs than the outdated MPlayer); for channels, I use Miro.
 Image editing is done using GIMP; for 3D, Blender is good.
 For music, I still stick to iTunes; composing via MilkyTracker.